mbzshajib/online-cv/short-profile.md

 The platform provides end consumers a unified digital environment to support an engaged user-base to avail payment.
 Along with other payment services, it supports the USSD channel, virtual card, reward management, promotion, back-office batch processing, several web portals, and other value-added services to support business.

-- Tech Lead
+- Guided as tech lead to develop core platform consisting of 11 programmers.
-- Designed \& developed core Accounting and Payment modules of the platform.
+- Designed \& developed core Accounting \& Payment modules of the platform.
 - Monitor, optimized and tested for performing 20M real-time transactions per day.
 Tested system with 50M  (1.5M active) users among them.
 - Improved processing time for back-office transaction reporting, clearing & settlement batch data processing (50M) from 14 to 5 hours).
-- Monitor system performance and optimize for performing 60M transactions per day in RDB.
+- Monitor and optimize performance for 60M transactions/day in RDB.
 - Designed application deployment architecture for the private data center.
 Also implemented automatic deployment with Ansible with zero downtime.

 **Technology** Java, Spring, Oracle, Redis, RabbitMQ, MicroServices, Undertow, Safenet, ELK, Grafana, Elasticsearch, Prometheus, ISO-8583, ISO-9564, PCI/DSS.